Hermannnnnnnn/neural-trading/README.md

 # Stock indicators
 ## stock-indicators
 There's a variety of stock indicators.
 How convenient that there's a python package called stock-indicators that holds the functions capable of calculating these indices on stock data.

+# Neural network model
+## bucketing
+One key part of neural networks is that you associate a certain input with an outcome.
+This outcome should belong to a **limited set of possibilities**!!

+We will do this as follows:
+*A data point will be classified as either Very good, good, neutral, bad, very bad.
+The criteria is by looking x data points further and classifying by percentual increase/decrease.
+For instance (but this can be parametrized), with x as percentual change:
+- if x > 2% then result is very good.
+- if 2%  > x > 1% then good.
+- if 1%  > x > -1% then neutral.
+- if -1% > x > -2% then bad.
+- if -2% > x then very bad.

+# Notes
+- see https://github.com/DaveSkender/Stock.Indicators/discussions/579 for links to platforms that offer API accesses.